Adélard Godbout: Opposition Leader

 In the 1944 provincial election, Godbout's Liberals and Duplessis' Union Nationale received similar shares of the popular vote, the Liberals getting slightly more votes but the UN enjoying a level of support in the province's rural areas that was strong enough to win a majority of seats to the legislature and thus form the government.
 During the 1944 election, Duplessis claimed in a very anti-Semitic speech that Godbout had together with the Dominion government agreed to take in 100,000 Jewish refugees and settle them in Quebec after the war in exchange for which the "International Zionist Brotherhood" was funding his reelection campaign.
 Duplessis claimed that he would never take money from the Jews, and if were elected Premier again, he would stop this alleged plan to settle 100,000 Jewish refugees in Quebec.
 Through this story was entirely false, it was widely believed, sparking such a surge of antisemitism to allow the Union Nationale to win.

 Godbout served as Leader of the Opposition until the 1948 election.
 Benefiting from post-war prosperity, the Union Nationale won an overwhelming majority.
 The Liberals won only eight seats, six of whom were located on the Montreal Island.
 Once again, Godbout narrowly lost re-election in his home district of L'Islet.
-In 1950, he relinquished the leadership of the Liberal Party.
+In 1950, he relinquished the leadership of the Liberal Party to Georges-Émile Lapalme.